SMALL CALIBER AMMUNITION

 (2) 6 mm of armour plate at angle of 60°± 1°.

-The 12.7 x 99 mm (.50 Cal) Limited Range Training Ammunition (LRTA) cartridge is designed for use on ranges where ricochet and stray bullets travelling beyond standard target distances pose a problem.
-The 12.7 mm LRTA, for example, can be used on a 7.62 mm firing range without exceeding the safety zone area (safety template) defined for 7.62 mm bullets.
+The 12.7 x 99 mm (.50 Cal) Reduced Range Ammunition (RRA) cartridge is designed for use on ranges where ricochet and stray bullets traveling beyond standard target distances pose a problem.
+The 12.7 mm RRA, for example, can be used on a 7.62 mm firing range without exceeding the safety zone area (safety template) defined for 7.62 mm bullets.
 Accuracy is comparable to the M33 Ball out to 800 m, but it falls off thereafter, as the projectile destabilizes.
-The LRTA cartridge functions normally when fired from machine guns without auxiliary equipment.
+The RRA cartridge functions normally when fired from machine guns without auxiliary equipment.
 Its bullet, which comprises a gilding metal jacket and steel core with rear fins, is non-toxic.
 A lead free primer is under development.

 - Maximum range: 3,500 m (50% shorter than the range of a standard M33 bullet)